Protect Local Wildlife from Window Strikes

 Using blinds: Naturally, a long-term solution is using blinds, since they are already spaced closely together and will help birds avoid the window.
 Screens are also another solution.

 Helping injured birds is another great way to help!
 If you see a bird that has exposed bone or blood, bugs or insects covering it, no feathers, or a bird that is sleeping, human intervention is required.
-Call Wildlife Rescue’s Support Centre at 604-526-7275.
-To help us return your call quickly, please leave your contact information and observation.
+Please contact our Support Centre for support and guidance.

 Let’s keep these busy birds safe!